emilyvertosick/Statistics-Course/docs/01-week1.md

 |:-------------|---------:|-------------:|-----:|-----:|--:|---:|---:|---:|----:|:-----|
 |data          |         0|             1| 49.48| 13.75| 19|  40|  49|  59|   86|▃▇▇▅▁ |

-So of the 386 patients (column "n"), the mean age (a type of average, I’ll explain next week) is 49.48 (column "mean"), the standard deviation (again, I’ll explain next week) is 13.75 (column "sd").
+So of the 386 patients, there are no patients who are missing the "age" variable (the "n_missing" column = 0), the mean age (a type of average, I’ll explain next week) is 49.48 (column "mean"), the standard deviation (again, I’ll explain next week) is 13.75 (column "sd").
 The youngest patient was 19 (column "p0") and the oldest is 86 (column "p100").

 This simple command gives us our first lesson about the dangers of statistical software: it gives the age to within a few days.
 So if you were reporting results for a journal, you would never say that mean age was 49.48, you’d probably just say 49.